-8.6.
+7.5.
 Component interface Cardinality

 Client and server also support multicast and gathercast interface cardinality.
-The GCM [1] explains which constraints the server and client interfaces must respect and we discuss previously in the section 2.2 on their principles.
+The GCM [1] explains which constraints the server and client interfaces must respect.

 For multicast interfaces you can specify the parameter dispatching mode thanks to Java annotations available in the org.objectweb.proactive.core.component.type.annotations.multicast package.